To-do list template: The original productivity tool

-Alternatives to to-do list templates
+Alternatives to the to-do list template

 Just because to do lists are simple to create and easy to use does not mean they don’t come with their own share of pitfalls.
 While the productivity boost from a well-thought-out to-do list is undisputed, there are shortcomings of to-do lists that one should also be aware of.
 Below are a list of alternative templates and tools that can be used in lieu of a to-do list.

 Big picture thinking with the Priority Matrix template

 Multiple studies and best selling books suggest focusing on fewer things produce maximum impact.
 As Garry Keller, the author of productivity best-seller The one thing puts it , “You want fewer distractions and less on your plate.
 Focusing on too many things distracts us from doing ‘deep work’, a concept popularized by best-selling author Cal Newport.
 Unfortunately starting your day with a to-do lists can prevent us from focusing on the big picture as we increasingly find ourselves bogged down by an ever increasing list of tasks that only produce ‘side effects’.
 Use a template such as the Priority Matrix to prioritize urgent over the important and deliver results.

 Mind Mapping template to identify patterns